 Funeral trusts and death care trusts can be complex, whether you own a cemetery or funeral home, or are a municipality that manages memorial parks or cemeteries.
 A trust program can be beneficial to both your organization and your clients—potentially generating trust income to help maintain your business while offering your clients a way to prepare for their funeral and cemetery care expenses.

-If you plan to establish a funeral trust for your organization, you’ll want to find the right trustee to manage, maintain and administer your trust needs over time.
-Below are five critical considerations when selecting your preneed trust administrator.
+If you plan to establish a funeral trust for your organization or are seeking a new trustee for your existing trust, you’ll want to find the right trustee to manage, maintain and administer your trust needs over time.

 A fiduciary relationship